willduff/mixedreality-enthusiast-guide/docs/before-you-start.md

 ## What you'll need to run Windows Mixed Reality
 * A Windows [Mixed Reality head mounted display (HMD)](https://www.microsoft.com/en-us/windows/windows-mixed-reality-devices).
-* A new [Windows Mixed Reality ready PC](https://www.microsoft.com/en-us/windows/windows-mixed-reality-devices) or a Windows Mixed Reality compatible PC runing Windows 10 Fall Creators Update.
+* A new [Windows Mixed Reality ready PC](https://www.microsoft.com/en-us/windows/windows-mixed-reality-devices) or a Windows Mixed Reality compatible PC running Windows 10 Version 1709 or later.
 * Display, USB, and Bluetooth adapaters (if required)
 * Motion Controllers, an Xbox controller, or a mouse and keyboard
 * Headphones with a mic (if your HMD doesn't have them built in)